Sunday, October 28, 2018

 James 1:21-22

-21 Therefore, putting away all filthiness and overflowing of wickedness [that's repentance], receive with humility the implanted word, which is able to save your souls.
-22 But be doers of the word [that's faith], and not only hearers, deluding your own selves.
+21 Therefore, putting away all filthiness and overflowing of wickedness, receive with humility the implanted word, which is able to save your souls [that's repentance].
+22 But be doers of the word [that's faith, which implies obedience], and not only hearers, deluding your own selves.

 James 4:8